 How to Get a Sales Job: Create resume clickbait (and get interviews left and right)

-It all starts with your resume and your LinkedIn profile.
+It all starts with your sales resume and your LinkedIn profile.
 “You can’t start asking for interviews until you have something to show,” Richard explains.

 Make sure they’re updated, especially your LinkedIn profile.
 It’s 2020, guys.
 Plus, you don’t have to worry about getting the frickin’ thing onto a single page.
 “Nobody cares how many scrolls it takes on LinkedIn,” Richard says.
 “But when they get the three-page resume, that feels old school, too much — I’m not going to read all that, I’m not gonna digest it.”